Atheropids/Redline-Server-Spammer/README.md

 Virustotal scan of the decrypted payload:
 https://www.virustotal.com/gui/file/f42e3406469f45d2b4b87f90a2b584f12018ba8e1fd29f7518748e901b5ddda9/detection

+This script spams randomly generated offsensive data to the C&C server of the malware sample described above.

 ## WARNING(1): Do NOT use/modify this tool against innocent websites.
 I uploaded the script just for ppls to spam malicious sites only, in effort of taking those scumbags down or at least rendering their service unavailable.